FourierSR: A Fourier Token-based Plugin for Efficient Image Super-Resolution: Experiments

 \subsection{Datasets and Metrics}

-We use the first 800 images of DIV2K~\cite{timofte2017ntire} as our training dataset.
-We evaluate our method on five benchmarks, including Set5 ~\cite{bevilacqua2012low}, Set14~\cite{zeyde2012single}, BSDS100~\cite{martin2001database}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
-In addition, to compare with ClassSR \cite{kong2021classsr} fairly, we deal with DIV2K like ClassSR \cite{kong2021classsr} to generate HR and LR training images.
-Meanwhile, we deal with DIV8K~\cite{gu2019div8k} to generate Test2K, Test4K, and Test8K test sets.
-As for evaluation metrics, we calculate PSNR and SSIM~\cite{wang2002universal} on the Y channel in the YCbCr colour space.
+We use the first 800 images of DIV2K~\cite{timofte2017ntire} as our training data and evaluate methods on five benchmarks, including Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2012single}, BSDS100~\cite{martin2001database}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
+To compare with ClassSR \cite{kong2021classsr} fairly, we deal with DIV2K like ClassSR \cite{kong2021classsr} to generate HR and LR training images.
+Meanwhile, we deal with DIV8K~\cite{gu2019div8k} to generate Test2K-8K test sets.
+As for evaluation metrics, we calculate PSNR and SSIM~\cite{wang2002universal} on the Y channel in the YCbCr colour.